 Personnel Services increase by \$3.3M (8.1%) to \$44.1M.
 The change to Personnel Services includes a general salary increase of 4.5% of salary, a state-mandated increase to retirement contributions, a 10.0% increase in employer-paid health benefits, an additional increase of up to \$600 to the base for all positions, and a one-time payment of up to \$600 for eligible employees.
 The County will also increase the lowest wage for County employees to \$18.00/hour beginning in FY24.
-FTE remains flat at 438.9.
+The updated FTE count of 438.9 for FY24 reflects the transfer of two support positions from other departments to provide consolidated management of financial services under the enterprise department's director.
+The transfer was implemented in FY22 and should have been recognized in the FY23 total FTE count for Utilities.